These scientists found Alzheimer's in their genes. Here's what they did next

 Pretty soon, Nelson found herself on other podcasts, being interviewed by Reuters, and eventually appearing on TV news.
 She began working with advocacy groups including the APOE4-4 Alzheimer's Alliance.

-Nelson says being a public face for the APOE4-4 community gives her a chance to educate the public about a genetic profile that affects about 800,000 people in the U.S. It also gives her a forum to advocate for more basic research on Alzheimer's.
+Nelson says being a public face for the APOE4-4 community gives her a chance to educate the public about a genetic profile that may affect millions of people in the U.S. It also gives her a forum to advocate for more basic research on Alzheimer's.

 And just a few weeks ago, Nelson got a chance to meet with officials of the Food and Drug Administration to talk about Alzheimer's drugs for people like her.